 Each SwiftMix channel features five illuminating tact switches and a 100mm motorized fader.
 The switches control DAW channel selection, DAW solo, DAW mute, channel record enable and automation mode.
 The automation mode switch toggles the selection between off, read, touch, latch and write, which are individually indicated with LEDs on the fader panel.
 A carbon impregnated fader cap provides immediate touch responsiveness, and the 100mm motorized fader is extremely accurate to 1/5mm for writing, adjusting and following of automation commands.

 Featuring a VCA-less motorized fader design, DAW-based communication, and instant, precise control, with SwiftMix there is finally an automation system worthy of the 5088 Console.
-Systems will be available both for new 5088s as well as retrofitting existing 5088s.
-The first SwiftMix systems will ship in Q2 of 2014.
+Systems are available both for new 5088s as well as retrofitting into existing 5088s.